Thanks for Sharing

 The same goes with smoking parents, it’s well documented that teens are FAR more likely to start smoking if their parents are smokers.
 Sucks!
 Just don’t smoke…I still don’t understand this nasty habit.
 I’m lucky not to be in these statistics as both my mom and dad smoked and many of my family members did as well…but not MOI…Non, non.

 I remember pretending to be Rambo, Commando and Chuck Norris when I was young.
-Don’t we all tend to mimic what we see outside or on TV?
+Don’t we all tend to mimic what we see outside or on TV on a regular basis?
 It’s human nature no?
 Maybe primate nature…

 children s team building on green grassland. monkey see monkey do